-Welcome to the first step in your consideration of weight loss surgery with Dr. Belsley at St. Luke’s - Roosevelt Hospital Center.
+Welcome to the first step in your consideration of weight loss surgery with Dr. Belsley at Mt.
+Sinai St. Luke’s Hospital Center.
 We understand that you have a choice in your medical care and will do his best to answer your questions and ensure you a safe, personalized and individual experience throughout your weight loss.

 The weight loss journey never ends.
 You must continue on your new path as it is one that you must walk for the rest of your life.
 Please keep in mind that bariatric surgery requires continuing positive lifestyle change and is not a substitute for dieting.